| Natchez

 rooms are available in the main house while others located in former

 servants quarters are perhaps less palatial but no less comfortable.
+Most of the rooms have gas fireplaces and

 some have Jacuzzi tubs.
 Dunleith's unusual former carriage house has